jojusimz/GEMINI/README.md

         * Additon of new Geometry/Features easily achieved via class methods interface.

-# Geometry Features
+# Geometry/ Material Features

-The following material/geometrical features are the insertable features in the current package:
+The following material/geometrical features are the insertable in the computational domain:

   * Waveguide capacitive iris